demiglace0505/fullStackOpen2020/README.md

 #### 3.5 - Adding of new entries

 Adding of new entries can be done using the post method on the designated router endpoint.
-It is worth noting that concat is used since concat returns a new array.
+It is worth noting that concat() instead of array push is used since concat returns a new array, and we should never mutate arrays in Reactx.

 ```
 app.post('/api/persons', (req, res) => {